meetkome/cse210-12/README.md

 ## Getting Startedd
 ---
-Make sure you have Python 3.8.0 or newer and Raylib Python CFFI 3.7 installed and running on your machine.
-You can install Raylib Python CFFI by opening a terminal and running the following command.
+Make sure you have Python 3.8.0 or newer and pygame installed and running on your machine.
+You can install Pygane by opening a terminal and running the following command.
 ```
 python3 -m pip install pygame
 ```
 After you've installed the required libraries, open a terminal and browse to the project's root folder.
 Start the program by running the following command.```

-python3 batter
+python3 shooter
 ```
 You can also run the program from an IDE like Visual Studio Code.
 Start your IDE and open the
 project folder.
 Select the main module inside the hunter folder and click the "run" icon.